A-Momin/noteshub/nts/notes_cicd.md

 -   **Step 4: Configure Your Jenkins Pipeline**

     -   In Jenkins, create a new pipeline job.
-    -   In the job configuration, select "Pipeline script from SCM" for the Definition.
+    -   In the job configuration, select `Pipeline script from SCM` for the Definition.
     -   Choose Git as the SCM, and provide your GitHub repository URL.
     -   Add your GitHub credentials.
-    -   Specify the branch to build (e.g., _/main or _/master).
+    -   Specify the branch to build (e.g., `/main` or `/master`).
     -   Save the configuration.

 -   **Step 5: Run Your Jenkins Pipeline**